project-hatohol/hatohol/doc/server/hap2/HowToUse.md

 ### HAP2 Zabbix

+You need to install hatohol-hap2-zabbix with following command on CentOS 7:

+    # yum install -y hatohol-hap2-zabbix

 You should input `http://<servername or ip>/zabbix/api_jsonrpc.php` into "Zabbix API URL" instead of `<servername or ip>` simply.

+Also you have to input `amqp://<user>:<password>@hostname/<vhost>` into BrokerURL.
+These parameter should be replaced string that you input command for `$ sudo rabbitmqctl add_(user|vhost)`.
+If you execute commands same as in this document, you should input `qmqp://hatohol:hatohol@localhost/hatohol`.

 ### HAP2 Nagios Livestatus